AVData/AVData/README.md

 - Well, everything.
 Please take a look at any of my projects, and provide feedback on anything you see can use some improvement.

 ## 💭 Something Interesting
-- Ask me about the time I worked on an olive farm in Catalonia, Spain; and how that pushed me to change in career paths (not from farmer to data scientist).
+- Ask me about the time I worked on an olive farm in Catalonia, Spain; and how that pushed me to change career path (not from farmer to data scientist).

 ## ☎️/📫 Connect with me
 - [✉️ Email](AgustinVargas@ProtonMail.com)